 under a mile; Dunstanburgh Castle a little bit further!

 Our two double en-suite bedrooms (ground floor) are spacious, comfortable and tastefully decorated.
 Our en-suites both have showers and we provide soft Christy towels; fresh cotton bathrobes & slippers and beautiful individual 'The White Company' toiletries for your use.

-Each bedroom has an LCD TV with Freeview, DVD player, (there is no lounge/sitting room for guests' use), two comfortable chairs, a well stocked Hospitality Tray (inc Sally’s homemade shortbread), electric blankets, hairdryer, mini fridge, radio/iPod/iPhone dock, lots of local Information, guide books and maps.
+Each bedroom has an LCD TV with Freeview, DVD player, (there is no lounge/sitting room for guests' use), two comfortable chairs, a well stocked Hospitality Tray (inc Sally’s homemade shortbread), electric blankets, hairdryer, mini fridge, lots of local Information, inc guide books and maps.
 We are more than happy to advise on routes, bus times etc. Our home from home touches in your bedroom include fresh flowers, fruit and a daily chocolate by your bed!